legacyprints25-glitch/kali-build/README.md

-# kali-build
+# Kali Cyberdeck Build

-Overclocked Kali Linux cyberdeck for Raspberry Pi 4 with full Kali tools, SDR++, dual‑band Wi‑Fi, SSD/SD boot, CC1101 RF integration, Pico‑controlled scanning, Wi‑Fi sniffing/cracking setup, and 3D‑printable case models for a portable, Flipper‑style but far more powerful build.
+An overclocked, portable Kali Linux cyberdeck for the Raspberry Pi 4.
+This build includes the full Kali toolset, SDR++, dual‑band Wi‑Fi adapter support, SSD/SD boot, and complete CC1101 RF integration.
+A Raspberry Pi Pico (USB‑connected) controls the CC1101 for high/low‑frequency scanning, with record/replay functionality under active development.

+The system is configured for Wi‑Fi sniffing, monitoring, and code‑cracking workflows, plus a full suite of cybersecurity tools.
+The desktop auto‑boots into a ready‑to‑use environment.

+This repository also includes 3D‑printable case models for a full portable cyberdeck setup:
+- Raspberry Pi 4
+- 7” DSI touchscreen
+- CC1101 module
+- SSD mount
+- External Pico mounts and cases

+The complete 26GB flashable image is available in the **Releases** section.